What is HL12 by Holy Land Health?

 Will HL12’s Ingredients Deliver Results?

-WebMD indicates that 200mcg to 1,000mcg per day of chromium is “possibly effective” for lowering fasting blood sugar, lowering insulin levels, and more, in type 1 and type 2 diabetics.
+WebMD indicates that 200-1,000mcg per day of chromium is “possibly effective” for lowering fasting blood sugar, lowering insulin levels, helping insulin work better in people with type 2 diabetes, and even reduce high levels of cholesterol (diabetic or otherwise).

 There’s also some evidence indicating that 360mg to 2.5g of manganese per day could “slow the development of nerve problems” in type 1 diabetics, although “the effects of the ingredient for people with existing type 2 diabetes shows conflicting results.”